cafebazaar/BazaarPay/README.md

 There are also other optional parameters that you can configure to your needs:

-* `phoneNumber` - Pre-fills the input field of the login screen with the specified number.
-By default, it uses a null value, resulting in no pre-filled number.
+* `phoneNumber` - the default phone number to pre-fill the login screen's input field.
+It uses a null value by default, resulting in no pre-filled input.
-* `isEnglish` - Whether force English language for the payment flow.
-The default value is `false` and the Persian language will be used.
+* `isDarkMode` - enables Dark Mode for the UI elements of the payment flow, which are in Light Mode by default.
-* `isDarkMode` - Payment flow supports Dark Mode for its UI elements.
-The parameter enables this option, which is `false` by default and uses Light Mode.
+* `isEnglish` - forces the English language for the payment flow.
+The default value is false, and the Persian language will be used.

 ### 3. Commit Checkout Token